BLCM/bl3mods/Apocalyptech/README.md

 - **All Event Spawns Active** - Turns on Bloody Harvest, Broken Hearts, and Revenge of the Cartels spawn alterations (does not actually enable the events themselves)
+- **Event Rewards** - A collection of mods to set the Seasonal Event challenge rewards to the year of your choice.
 - **Expanded Event Spawners** - One mod for each of the three events; will expand the areas in which the event spawns will occur.
 - **Fewer Cartel Operatives** - Reduces the number of Cartel operatives